-Date Reviewed and Updated: October 15, 2018 Date Discussed with School Faculty: October 5, 2018
+Date Reviewed and Updated: September 2018 Date Discussed with School Faculty: October 31, 2018

-Bahia Vista Elementary School has a comprehensive school safety plan covering all aspects of planning for emergency response and student safety.
+Coleman Elementary School has a comprehensive school safety plan covering all aspects of planning for emergency response and student safety.
 This plan is based on and coordinated with the district and county emergency preparedness plans.
 The plan is reviewed with school staff at the start of the school year.
 The plan is updated annually to increase preparedness for any emergency, including storms, fire, earthquake, or intruders on campus.
-All staff members have been trained in cardiopulmonary resuscitation (CPR) and first aid.
-Disaster drills are held once a semester throughout the year to prepare students in the event of such emergencies.
-In addition, the school participates in a county-wide disaster preparedness drill annually.
+The entire school staff received CPR training and first aid 17-18, and 18-19 school years.
+Emergency drills are scheduled once per month and include fire, intruder and earthquake drills.
+The school also participates in an annual county-wide disaster preparedness drill.

-Key elements of the school safety plan include: procedures during emergencies, safety drills, emergency supplies, first aid, and updated phone numbers for city and emergency services.
+Key elements included in the school safety plan include: procedures to follow in emergencies, safety drills, supplies and locations, first aid, updated phone numbers for city and emergency services, an incident command system and parent and community involvement to ensure all the goals are met.

 Suspensions and Expulsions

 School 2015-16 2016-17 2017-18

-Suspensions Rate 0.7 1.2
+Suspensions Rate 0.5

-Expulsions Rate 0.0 0.0
+Expulsions Rate 0.0

 District 2015-16 2016-17 2017-18

 Suspensions Rate 0.8 0.4 1.9

 Expulsions Rate 0.0 0.0 0.1

 State 2015-16 2016-17 2017-18

 Suspensions Rate 3.7 3.7 3.5

 Expulsions Rate 0.1 0.1 0.1